-These few considerations should explain how much is lacking in modern Western civilization, not only with regard to the possibility of an effective understanding with the Eastern civilizations, but also in itself, for it to be a normal and complete civilization; indeed, these two questions are so closely connected that they really form only one, and we have just given the reasons why this is the case.
-We have now to show more fully in what the anti-traditional outlook, which is really the modern outlook, consists, and what are the consequences that it bears within itself and that we see unfolding with a pitiless logic in present events-but before we pass on to this, one further remark is necessary.
-To be resolutely 'anti-modern' is not to be in any way 'anti-Western'; on the contrary, it only means making an effort to save the West from its own confusion.
-In any case, no Easterner who is faithful to his own tradition would view matters differently, and it is certain that there are far fewer opponents of the West as such-an attitude that makes no sense-than of the West insofar as it has become identified with modern civilization.
-There are those today who speak of a 'defense' of the West, which is odd, to say the least, considering that it is the West, as we shall see later on, that is threatening to submerge the whole of mankind in the whirlpool of its own confused activity; odd, we say, and completely unjustified if they mean, as they seem to (despite certain reservations), that this defense is to be against the East, for the true East has no thought of attacking or dominating anybody, and asks no more than to be left in independence and tranquillity-surely a not unreasonable demand.
-Actually, the truth is that the West really is in great need of defense, but only against itself and its own tendencies, which, if they are pushed to their conclusion, will lead inevitably to its ruin and destruction; it is therefore 'reform' of the West that is called for, and if this reform were what it should be-that is to say, a restoration of tradition-it would entail as a natural consequence an understanding with the East.
-For our own part, we ask no more than to contribute, as far as our means permit, both to the reform and to the understanding, if indeed there is still time, and if any such result can be attained before the arrival of the final catastrophe toward which modern civilization is heading.
-But even if it were already too late to avoid this catastrophe, the work done to this end would not be useless, for it would serve in any case to prepare, however distantly, the 'discrimination' of which we spoke at the beginning, and thereby to assure the preservation of those elements that must escape the shipwreck of the present world to become the germs of the future world.
+These few considerations should explain how much is lacking to the modern Western civilization for it to become normal and complete, not only with regard to a possible real understanding with the Eastern civilizations, but also in itself; as a matter of fact, these two questions are so closely connected that they really form only one, and we have just given the reasons why this is the case.
+We have now to show more fully in what the anti-traditional outlook, which is really the modern outlook, consists, and what are the consequences that it bears in itself and that we see unfolding with a pitiless logic in present events; but before we pass on to this, one more remark is necessary.
+To be resolutely "anti-modern" is not to be "anti-Western"

+in any sense of the word; it means, on the contrary, making the only effort that can be of any value to save the West from its own confusion.
+Moreover no Oriental who is faithful to his own tradition can view these matters in a way different from our own, and it is certain that there are far fewer opponents of the West as such-an attitude that would really have little sense than of the West in so far as it has become identified with modern civilization.
+There are those who speak to-day of a "defence of the West," which is really remarkable when, as we shall see further on, it is the West that is threatening to submerge and drag down the whole of mankind in the whirlpool of its own confused activity; remarkable, as we say, and completely unjustified, if they mean, as despite certain reservations they really seem to do, that this defence is to be against the East, for the true East has no thought of attacking or dominating anybody and asks no more than to be left in independence and tranquillity-a not unreasonable demand, one must admit.
+Actually, the truth is that the West really is in great need of defence, but only against itself and its own tendencies, which, if they are pushed to their conclusion, will lead inevitably to its ruin and destruction; it is therefore "reform of the West" that should be demanded, and if this reform were what it should be, that is to say a real restoration of tradition, it would entail as a natural consequence an understanding with the East.
+For our part, we ask no more than to contribute, so far as our means permit, both to the reform and to the understanding, if, indeed, there is still time and if any such result can be attained before the final catastrophe be reached towards which modern civilization is heading.
+But even if it were already too late to avoid this catastrophe, the work done to this end would not be useless, for it would serve in any case to prepare, however distantly, the "discrimination" of which we spoke at the beginning, and thereby to assure the preservation of those elements that must escape the shipwreck of the present world to become the germs of the future world.